Risk Factors Dashboard

 F5 NGINX Ingress Controller.
 The F5 NGINX Ingress Controller provides traffic management for Kubernetes clusters.
 This solution is deployed at the central point of entry into a Kubernetes cluster and reduces complexity, increases uptime, and provides better insights into application health and performance at scale.
 This offering is sold in a subscription consumption model that scales with the customer’s Kubernetes cluster size.

-F5 NGINX App Protect.
-F5 NGINX App Protect is a comprehensive WAF security and denial-of-service ("DoS") defense solution designed to protect applications and API’s from advanced Layer 7 attacks.
+F5 WAF for NGINX.
+F5 WAF for NGINX is a comprehensive WAF security and denial-of-service ("DoS") defense solution designed to protect applications and API’s from advanced Layer 7 attacks.
 It is a lightweight solution that seamlessly integrates into DevOps environments and is platform-agnostic running across distributed architectures and hybrid environments to deliver consistent protection.
-It can be used in a variety of the use cases that F5 NGINX Plus is deployed and integrate easily into CI/CD pipelines for automation.
+It can be used in a variety of the use cases where F5 NGINX Plus is deployed and integrate easily into CI/CD pipelines for automation.
+F5 WAF for NGINX can be added to subscriptions and is bundled into "advanced" offerings for F5 NGINX Ingress Controller.
 F5 NGINX App Protect can be added to subscriptions and is bundled into “advanced” offerings for F5 Ingress Controller.

 F5 BIG-IP.
-Our BIG-IP family of product offerings provide feature-rich, highly programmable and configurable application security and delivery solutions for legacy applications in enterprises and service providers.
+Our F5 BIG-IP family of product offerings provide feature-rich, highly programmable and configurable application delivery and security solutions for legacy applications in enterprises and service providers.
 Also known as traditional applications, legacy applications are based on monolithic, three-tier, or client-server architectures.
 Such legacy applications are the most ubiquitous application architecture today, and many organizations continue to rely exclusively on legacy applications to power the most mission-critical business applications, customer-facing digital interfaces and internally used applications.
 For most organizations, the priority around legacy applications is maximizing operational efficiency and minimizing the total cost of ownership.
+F5 BIG-IP's "best-of-suite" approach helps standardize and consolidate application delivery and security functions into a single solution, automating functions and reducing operational cost.
 BIG-IPs “best-of-suite” approach helps standardize and consolidate application security and delivery functions into a single solution, automating functions and reducing operational cost.
 The F5 BIG-IP family of products includes packaged software, which are available in subscription and perpetual consumption models, and F5 BIG-IP system offerings.

 F5 BIG-IP Packaged Software.
 F5 BIG-IP packaged software includes a growing portfolio of products that provide the performance and security to deliver applications to end users.
 F5 BIG-IP Packaged Software offerings include the following: